prometheuxresearch/VadalogParallel-Experiments/README.md

 # Vadalog Parallel Experiments

-This repository contains the material and instructions to reproduce the experiments presented in the VLDB paper on the **Vadalog Parallel System: Distributed Reasoning with Datalog+/-**.
+This repository contains the material and instructions to reproduce the experiments presented in the VLDB paper on **The Vadalog Parallel System: Distributed Reasoning with Datalog+/-** available [here](https://www.vldb.org/pvldb/vol17/p4614-benedetto.pdf).

 If you require a production license for the Vadalog Parallel system, please contact [davben@prometheux.co.uk](mailto:davben@prometheux.co.uk).

 ---